Point Label Aware Superpixels for Multi-species Segmentation of Underwater Imagery: Experimental Setup

 \subsection{Evaluation Metrics}

-We use standard metrics for semantic segmentation as commonly used in the literature \cite{alonso2019coralseg,garcia2018survey}: pixel accuracy (PA), \ie the sum of correctly classified pixels divided by the predicted pixels, the mean pixel accuracy (mPA), which is the pixel accuracy averaged over the classes, and the mean intersection over union (mIOU), which is the average of the per-class IoU scores.
+We use standard metrics for semantic segmentation as commonly used in the literature \cite{alonso2019coralseg,garcia2018survey}: pixel accuracy (PA), \ie the sum of correctly classified pixels divided by the predicted pixels, the mean pixel accuracy (mPA), which is the pixel accuracy averaged over the classes, and the mean intersection over union (mIoU), which is the average of the per-class IoU scores (for all three metrics, a higher score reflects better performance).
+For consistency with \cite{alonso2019coralseg}, we do not include pixels which are `unlabeled' or `unidentified' when calculating the mIoU score.
 These metrics are used for evaluation of both Stage One and Stage Two performance.